burninc0de/helowrite/README.md

 ```

 **The Tactical Blade for Prose**.
 HeloWrite is a distraction-free, terminal-based writing environment built for speed, paranoia, and deep focus.
-It’s not an "app"—it’s a void.
+It's not an "app"—it's a void.

 No bloat.
 No bullshit.

 https://user-images.githubusercontent.com/44199273/624cdd83-cbda-4c8e-978c-2464e43bb497.mp4

 ## Why HeloWrite?

+HeloWrite is a digital typewriter with an infinite roll of paper and no "Format" menu to hide behind.

+It has one job: help you scrape words out of your skull.

-Most modern writing tools are browser-based resource hogs that treat your words like secondary data.
-HeloWrite treats prose with the same rigor developers treat code.
+HeloWrite treats prose with the same rigor developers treat code, but without the steep learning curve.
+Terminal-native, standard keybinds, clean aesthetics.

+Writing is hard.
+Everything else is secondary.

 - **0.5s Startup**: From Enter to blinking cursor in 500ms.
 - **The Void**: High-contrast, minimalist UI designed to stop flashlighting your retinas.
-- **Git-First Workflow**: Don't just "sync"—stage, commit, and push your notes only when they're worth keeping.
+- **Git-First Workflow**: Don't just "sync"—stage, commit, and push your work only when it is worth keeping.

 ## Operational Essentials
 - **Pure Focus**: F11 toggles distraction-free mode.
 No icons, no ribbons, just you and the syntactical turds you're polishing.